Diazepam (Into the rectum)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, breathing problems, glaucoma, or a history of drug or alcohol problems.
+- Tell your doctor if you have kidney disease, liver disease, lung or breathing problems, open angle glaucoma, or a history of drug or alcohol problems.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.